-"Open Source" begins with the choice of license a community applies to its project.
-In most cases at the OpenStack Foundation, we use v2.0 of the Apache License4.
-The license meets the requirements of being able to modify and redistribute a work.
-It includes a number of provisions that also protect end-users by granting copyright and patent licenses to all end users, while limiting liability to the original copyright holder.
+This license meets the requirements of being able to modify and redistribute the work.
+It includes a number of provisions that also protect end-users by granting copyright and patent licenses to all, while limiting liability to the original copyright holder.
 This patent protection is one of the distinguishing features in comparison to other open source licenses, like the MIT License.